Call Sales +44 808 164 2563

 In addition, the debate about remote work persists.
 Job seekers continue to value remote work, showing little desire to put a foot inside an office.
 In July, 22% of applications came from out-of-state residents.
 For their part, employers hired only 12% of applicants coming from out of state.

 Takeaway for talent professionals: Don’t overlook internal hires.
 There’s value in retaining employees by offering avenues for career growth.
 Also, you may save time by avoiding having to reassure and coax anxious external job seekers to apply.
-Building a strong talent pipeline and automating recruitment marketing can help.
+Building a strong talent pipeline and automating candidate relationship management can help.

 Seasoned workers are unretiring (and in demand)